Most Famous Metal Bands and Their Logos

 Logo Killswitch Engage

-The Killswitch Engage logo resembles a battle flag worn over time.
-The inscription looks as if it was roughly stamped or carved into a metal plate, creating an atmosphere of toughness and tension.
+The Killswitch Engage logo resembles a battle flag that has been worn over time.
+The inscription appears to have been roughly stamped or carved into a metal plate, creating an atmosphere of toughness and tension.
 The band gained fame for their musical combination of melody and heaviness, reflected in the harsh appearance of the lettering.
 The cracked and damaged letters underline the hardness and roughness of their compositions.
-Musicians have always stood for honesty and emotionality in songs, avoiding superficial lyrics, which is also conveyed by the brutal nature of their identity.
+Musicians have always stood for honesty and emotion in their songs, avoiding superficial lyrics, a sentiment also conveyed by the brutal nature of their identity.

 Slayer